rust-lang/rfcs/text/0000-close-trait.md

 ### As a method of `File`

 Although this would lead to less code, it would reduce the applicability of this functionality to more modules in the future.
-This would also prevent us from implementing `Close` for `BufReader` and `BufWriter`.
+It is common to wrap resources in a buffered interface such as `BufReader` or `BufWriter`.
+We could add a `close` method to these wrappers that delegates to `File::close`.
+But this would prevent us from easily closing many other types, such as sockets and streams.

 We could even have a method in each of these structs that delegates to the trait's implementation, allowing for people to `close` resources without